-(H) A most agreeable wall sconce, long on creating a special ambiance, by Schneider (but unsigned), on the order of 7 inches wide, about 13 or 14 high.
+(C) A most agreeable wall sconce, long on ambiance, by Schneider (but unsigned), on the order of 7 inches wide, about 13 or 14 high.
 What an elegant concept -- and don't most things French eventually come back around to the "abundant basket" motif?! (e-mail Jack to start the conversation)

 (D) A freshly replated brushed nickel wall sconce, all by its lonesome in this world and gushing tears about that, as you can see.
 Another drama queen?
 It's 12 wide by 9 high.